abhiTronix/vidgear/docs/gears/writegear/compression/usage.md

     * Always use `writer.close()` at the very end of the main code. **NEVER USE IT INBETWEEN CODE** to avoid undesired behavior.

-!!! examples "After going through WriteGear Usage Examples, Checkout more bonus examples [here ➶](../../../help/writegear_ex/)"
+!!! example "After going through WriteGear Usage Examples, Checkout more bonus examples [here ➶](../../../help/writegear_ex/)"

 &thinsp;